sutjipot/comfoodable/README.md

 To construct the recipe recommendation system, each ingredient list was condensed into a single embedding, to allow effective similarity calculation.
 TF-IDF aggregation of embeddings werre used to provide distinction between recipes by emphasizing unique ingredients.

 ## Deliverable
-Streamlit was used to make a user-interactive app.
+Streamlit was used to make a user-interactive [app](https://comfoodable.streamlit.app/)